 The event has played a major part in popularizing chess by:

-Photo of Founder Kjell Madland at the very first Norway Chess Tournament, in 2013.
+Photo of Founder Kjell Madland during the very first Norway Chess tournament, in 2013.

-The first Norway Chess tournament took place in 2013 before Carlsen’s rise to World Champion, marking a turning point in Norwegian chess.
-What once seemed unlikely—chess captivating half of Norway’s TV audience for hours—has now become a national phenomenon.
-Chess is now widely discussed, played, and celebrated across the country, inspiring similar developments worldwide.
+The first official tournament was held in 2013, before Carlsen’s rise to World Champion, marking a turning point in Norwegian chess.
+What once seemed unlikely – chess drawing half the nation’s TV audience – soon became reality.
+Today, chess is widely followed, played, and celebrated across Norway, inspiring similar developments worldwide.

 2024 marked a significant milestone in our commitment to elevating women’s chess on a global stage.
 We introduced the world’s first equal super tournament for women – a parallel event held in the same venue, with identical formats, number of players, and equal prize money as the main event.
 This historic move set a new precedent in the chess world.